 - You fail to ask others about their lives or give them a space to ask you for advice

-Before you contact them, you can ask what is your goal or motivation for sharing your trauma with them.
+However, before you contact a professional, you can ask what is your goal or motivation for sharing your trauma with them.
 You can start the conversation with statements such as:

 “I’ve been through something hard for me to deal with and may be hard for you to listen to.
 Are you in a place where I can talk to you about my experiences at this moment?”

-Psychologists say that learning about different trauma support and therapies such as Eye Movement Desensitization and Reprocessing (EMDR) or seeking individual or group therapy for trauma by a mental health professional can help.
+Psychologists say that learning about different trauma support and trauma therapy including Eye Movement Desensitization and Reprocessing (EMDR), and individual or group trauma therapy supervised by a mental health professional can help.

 You can also practice mindfulness and grounding exercises to help process your trauma.
 Activities such as journaling or letter-writing can also help your brain to process your trauma in a different yet helpful way.

 How To Respond To Trauma Dumping?

 If you’re someone you’ve been getting dumped on, you can try validating the other person’s feelings and express empathy but tell them that you don’t feel comfortable with being in this conversation.
 You can offer them help and redirect them to a professional or someone who is equipped to deal with trauma dump.